 - Cons: Generally does not show hotels, so not necessarily usable in certain destinations/countries, especially rural areas.

-The Best Site for Booking Hotels in Asia – Agoda.com
+The Best Hotel Booking Site in Asia

-Not only is Agoda growing their listing size around the world, but they have also added new features and usages to their site making it another best hotel finder and more!
+Not only is Agoda growing its listing size around the world, but they have also added new features and usages to their site making it another best hotel comparison site and more.

 Agoda consistently finds great prices on every continent, but they truly shine when it comes to booking a room in Asia.